Abuse in Later Life | Elder Abuse

 Behavioral indicators of potential abuse

 Listed below are possible behavioral indicators of abuse by potential victims and abusers.
-Most or all of the forms need NOT be present for abuse to be occurring.
+Most or all of the forms need NOT be present for abuse to occur.
 One or two indicators may warrant further questioning and investigation.

 - Has repeated “accidental injuries.”